sQVe/sort.nvim/README.md

 Before making a pull request, please consider the following:

+- Initially, before you commit anything, install [pre-commit](https://pre-commit.com/) and its git hooks (`pre-commit install`).
+It ensures in particular that
+  - Lua code is properly formatting with [stylua](https://github.com/johnnymorganz/stylua) and
+  - commit messages are formatted according to the [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
-- Follow the existing code style and formatting conventions .
+- Follow the existing code style.
-  - Install [stylua](https://github.com/johnnymorganz/stylua) to ensure proper formatting.
 - Write clear and concise commit messages that describe the changes you've made.

 ## 🏁 Roadmap